grafana/k6exec/README.md

 ```

 The manifest file is a file named `package.json`, which is located closest to the k6 test script or the current directory, depending on whether the given subcommand has a test script argument (e.g. run, archive) or not (e.g. version).
 The `package.json` file is searched for up to the root of the directory hierarchy.

-### Embedded k6

-For a better user experience, a k6 executable without extensions is embedded in k6exec.
-If no extensions are required to run the current k6 command, or the user does not use extensions in the script, the embedded k6 executable will be executed.

 ### Limitations